 It's illegal for your employer to retaliate against you for exercising your legal rights.

-ClassAction.org wants to speak with current and former ExpressJet flight attendants.
+Attorneys working with ClassAction.org want to speak with current and former ExpressJet flight attendants.

-We have reason to believe the airline may be breaking federal and state laws by only paying its flight attendants for “block time” – the time that passes between the closing and opening of the main cabin door.
-Because flight attendants perform additional duties outside of block time – and all hours worked must be paid – we believe they may be legally entitled to more money than they’re actually receiving.
+They're investigating whether the airline is breaking federal and state laws by only paying its flight attendants for “block time” – the time that passes between the closing and opening of the main cabin door.
+Because flight attendants perform additional duties outside of block time – and all hours worked must be paid – it's possible that they may be legally entitled to more money than they’re actually receiving.

 Block Time Pay: What's the Problem?

 ExpressJet is allegedly only paying its flight attendants for time spent working between the closing and opening of the main cabin door.
-Attorneys believe that this practice may violate the law, as the flight attendants perform a number of additional duties, some of which are mandated by the Federal Aviation Administration, outside of this time.
+Attorneys are investigating whether this practice violates the law, as the flight attendants perform a number of additional duties, some of which are mandated by the Federal Aviation Administration, outside of this time.

 These duties include: